 (Course requirements change periodically.
 Please check back for the most up to date information or consult the ECFS adviser.)

-Pre-Core (required before taking the Core courses) (8 credits)
+Pre-Core (recommended before taking the Core courses) (8 credits)

 - ECFS 200 Introduction to Early Childhood & Family Studies (service learning) (3 credits)